 So putting aside the Board’s decision-making methodology, this leaves the question: Is Dr. McLarty equipped to be the next Harding president?

 When I met with some of my colleagues the morning after the announcement last week, I was very curious to get their take on Mr. McLarty’s appointment.
 Everyone had nothing but praise to offer.
 You might think this was expected since no one wanted to be seen as the guy criticizing the new boss.
 However, these individuals are always very candid in our discussions, and several of them had known Dr. McLarty for years and seen him in a variety of situations, both good and bad.
 They were all very impressed with his character, his leadership abilities, and his vision for Harding as a place where one could continue to get an affordable education.
-One colleague recalled a church meeting that he and Dr. McLarty were involved in regarding a very contentious issue.
+One colleague recalled a church leadership meeting that he and Dr. McLarty were involved in regarding a very contentious issue.
 Some of the attendees wanted to proceed with implementing a particular program and others were dead-set against it.
 When the meeting had concluded, everyone was completely on board with implementing what was once unthinkable to some.
 Dr. McLarty was single-handedly credited with bringing these individuals on opposing sides together.
 Perhaps this is a glimpse of what kind of president Dr. McLarty will be.

 I don’t know Dr. McLarty as well as some although, as my disclaimer at the end of this post indicates, I do greatly admire him and have benefited from his wisdom in the past.
 I believe Dr. McLarty is the kind of guy who knows his strengths and weaknesses and will surround himself with knowledgeable and capable people who will help make his presidency effective.
 Dr. McLarty will work hard to engage those who have been put off by his appointment, and I think he’ll surprise many of them.
 His lack of academic experience does not mean that academics are somehow unimportant to him; I believe Dr. McLarty shares the same belief that most Harding faculty have, that Harding can give students an education that is both academically rigorous and Christ-focused.